Island Shangri-La: Rooms and suites

-The hotel has 523 standard rooms of 479 square feet, 17 executive suites at 880 square feet, 14 Harbour View Suites at 944 square feet, two speciality suites at 1,416 square feet and a Presidential Suite of 2,253 square feet.
-Each has floor to ceiling glass windows with views of either the Victoria Harbour, or Victoria Peak.
+The hotel has 523 standard rooms, 17 executive suites, 14 Harbour View Suites, two speciality suites at and a Presidential Suite.
+Each has views of either the Victoria Harbour, or Victoria Peak.
 The rooms are all scented with the hotel's own brand fragrance, which it has made available for sale.

 Restaurants

 The hotel contains seven restaurants.
 Fine dining facilities includes the one-Michelin-starred Cantonese restaurant Summer Palace and the one-Michelin-starred French cuisine Restaurant Petrus, both of which received the recognition in the guide's inaugural 2021 Hong Kong and Macau edition.

 Health Club

 Located on Level 8, the Health Club offers yoga and pilates circuit classes.
 Treatments include the signature Caviar Crystal Soothing Treatment, using the European approach of entrusting selected products such as jojoba, almond, peppermint and rosemary oil for spa treatments in order to be unobtrusive.
 The club contains five treatment rooms, two for women, two for couples and one for men.